Let’s Talk Licensing

 Not sure which license you need?

-Use the guide and map below to determine what type of license you may need for your next assignment.
+Use the nursing licensure guide and map below to determine what type of license you may need for your next assignment.

 Current Nursing Licensure Compact (NLC) States